php/web-doc/tutorial/translating.md

 ## Updating translation of existing file
 Let's assume that you want to update the translation of `password_needs_rehash()`.
-There are two simple ways to see which files require updating and what has to be changed to sync with English version: using [Online Editor](https://edit.php.net) or [doc.php.net tools](http://doc.php.net).
-The second way is described below.
+One way to see which files require updating, and what has to be changed to sync with the English version, is to use the [doc.php.net tools](http://doc.php.net).

 Choose your language from the right sidebar and then use the "Outdated files" tool.
 Filter files by directory or username (username used here comes from the `Mantainer` variable in the header comment described above).
 Let's assume that the tool marked `password-needs-rehash.xml` as outdated.
-Click on the filename and you will see *diff* - list of changes between two versions of file: your version (current number in EN-Revision in your translation) and newest version in the English source tree.
-The example below should what the diff might look like:
+Click on the filename and you will see *diff* - list of changes between two versions of file: your version (current commit hash in EN-Revision in your translation) and newest version in the English source tree.
+The example below shows what the diff might look like:

 ```
---- phpdoc/en/trunk/reference/password/functions/password-needs-rehash.xml	2013/06/21 12:24:55	330609
-+++ phpdoc/en/trunk/reference/password/functions/password-needs-rehash.xml	2014/03/24 20:23:27	333093
+diff --git a/reference/password/functions/password-needs-rehash.xml b/reference/password/functions/password-needs-rehash.xml
+index 984eb2dc5c..860758a4a4 100644
+--- a/reference/password/functions/password-needs-rehash.xml
++++ b/reference/password/functions/password-needs-rehash.xml
 @@ -12,8 +12,8 @@
    <methodsynopsis>
     <type>boolean</type><methodname>password_needs_rehash</methodname>